-- 1. Schedule an appointment during the application period (between January 15th and April 15th) with the Radiologic Science application evaluator, by contacting the Allied Health program assistant in the Science Building room S343 or by email to wkarim@peralta.edu - 2.
-Bring the following documents to your appointment with the application evaluator: - Two official (unopened) transcripts from all colleges attended outside of the Peralta Community College District. - One unofficial transcript for college within the Peralta Community College District. - A copy of high school transcripts or provide proof of high school completion (a copy of the diploma or GED certificate or equivalent). - 3.
+- Schedule an appointment during the application period (between February 15th and April 15th) with the Radiologic Science application evaluator, by contacting the Allied Health program assistant in the Science Building room S343 or by email to wkarim@peralta.edu - 2.
+Bring the following documents to your appointment with the application evaluator: - Two official (unopened) transcripts from all colleges attended outside of the Peralta Community College District. - A copy of high school transcripts or provide proof of high school completion (a copy of the diploma or GED certificate or equivalent). - 3.
 Upon verification of eligibility the application evaluator will complete a "Permit to Apply" form and give you an application. - 4.
-Applicants are responsible for submitting the application, proof of high school completion or GED, and required transcripts from all colleges attended to the application evaluator or the Allied Health Office in the Science Building room S343 on the Merritt Campus, 12500 Campus Drive, Oakland, CA 94619 by the Arpil 15th deadline.
+Applicants are responsible for submitting the application, proof of high school completion or GED, and required transcripts from all colleges attended to the application evaluator or the Allied Health Office in the Science Building room S343 on the Merritt Campus, 12500 Campus Drive, Oakland, CA 94619 by the April 15th deadline.
 Application materials will not be considered for students who have unfinished prerequisite courses and/or have not completed ALL General Education requirements by the deadline date. - 5.
-The evaluator will submit your completed application packet directly to the Radiologic Science Program, which includes: - -"Permit to Apply" and verification of Pre-requisite and General Education courses - Completed Application: Radiologic Science Program - -Two official transcripts from all colleges attended outside of the Peralta Community Colleges - -One unofficial transcript from colleges within the Peralta Community College District - -Proof of high school completion or GED - 6.
-Incomplete application packets will be not be considered.
+The evaluator will submit your completed application packet directly to the Radiologic Science Program, which includes: - -"Permit to Apply" and verification of Pre-requisite and General Education courses - Completed Application: Radiologic Science Program - -Two official transcripts from all colleges attended outside of the Peralta Community Colleges - -Proof of high school completion or GED - 6.
+Incomplete application packets will not be considered.